MrWolf86/Test/README.md

 # pluralsight

 ## Github Getting started
-in this course, you will learn how to use GitHub successfully.
+In this course, you will learn how to use GitHub successfully.

 ### The basics